taosdata/TDengine/docs-en/02-concept/02-concept.md

 ## Subtable

-When creating a table for a specific data collection point, the user can use a STable as a template and specifies the tag value of the specific DCP (table). **The table created via STable is called subtable** in TDengine system.
+When creating a table for a specific data collection point, the user can use a STable as a template and specifies the tag value of this specific DCP to create it. **The table created by using a STable as the template is called subtable** in TDengine system.
 The difference between regular table and subtable is:
 1. Subtable is a table, all SQL commands applied on a regular table can be applied on subtable.
-2. Subtable is a special table, it has static tags, and these tags can be added, deleted, and updated afterward.
-But regular table does not have labels.
+2. Subtable is a table with extension, it has static tags(labels), and these tags can be added, deleted, and updated afterward.
+But regular table does not have tags.
 3. A subtable belongs to only one STable, but a STable may have many subtables.
 Regular table does not belong to any STable.
 4. A regular table could not converted into a subtable, and vice versa.